jazeabby/sales-management-api/README.md

 ## Description
-This is the front-end of sales dashboard.
+This is the back-end of sales dashboard.

+## Pre-requisites
+- Required NodeJS v18+
+- Requires MongoDB

 ## Installation
 - Note: Please Setup sales-dashboard-api before setting up this